-The Buffer Manager accesses the Buffer Memory Data Bus to read or to write the contents of the RAM Data Buffer, or to read the static state of the data bus (see the section Microcontroller to Buffer Manager Interface for more details).
+The Buffer Manager accesses the buffer memory data bus to read or to write the contents of the RAM data buffer, or to read the static state of the data bus (see the section Microcontroller-to-Buffer Manager Interface for more details).
 The direction of the access must be specified in order to generate the correct control signals.
 The SCSI Host, the Sector Formatter, and the local microcontroller all use unique methods to specify the direction of the access.

-In the case of SCSI Host transfers, the read/ write control is set by the SCSI R/W TRANSFER DIRECTION Bit (Bit 3) of the BUFFER TRANS-FER CONTROL Register (52H).
-When this bit is set, the data read from the RAM Data Buffer is transferred through the CL-SH350 chip to the SCSI Host Interface.
-If this bit is reset then the data is transferred from the SCSI Host Interface through the CL-SH350 chip and written to the RAM Data Buffer.
+In the case of SCSI Host transfers, the read/ write control is set by the SCSI R/W TRANSFER DIRECTION bit (bit 3) of the BUFFER TRANSFER CONTROL Register (52H).
+When this bit is set, the data read from the RAM data buffer is transferred through the CL-SH351 chip to the SCSI Host interface.
+If this bit is reset, then the data is transferred from the SCSI Host interface through the CL-SH351 chip and written to the RAM data buffer.

-In the case of Sector Formatter transfers, the transfer direction is controlled by the BUFFER/ DISK R/W TRANSFER DIRECTION Bit (Bit 3) of the SECTOR FORMATTER OPERATION CON-TROL Register (77H).
-When this bit is set, the data read from the RAM Data Buffer is transferred to the Sector Formatter.
-In order to write to the RAM Data Buffer from the Sector Formatter this bit must be reset.
+In the case of Sector Formatter transfers, the transfer direction is controlled by the BUFFER/ DISK R/W TRANSFER DIRECTION bit (bit 3) of the SECTOR FORMATTER OPERATION CON-TROL Register (77H).
+When this bit is set, the data read from the RAM data buffer is transferred to the Sector Formatter.
+In order to write to the RAM data buffer from the Sector Formatter, this bit must be reset.

 In the case of microcontroller transfers, the microcontroller control strobe is used in order to determine the transfer direction.
-A read of the CL-SH350 Port 50H (the SCHEDULED BUFFER DATA Register) results in a read of the RAM Data Buffer.
-A write to Port 50H (the SCHEDULED BUFFER DATA Register) causes a write to the RAM Data Buffer.
+A read of the CL-SH351 Port 50H (the SCHEDULED BUFFER DATA Register) results in a read of the RAM data buffer.
+A write to Port 50H (the SCHEDULED BUFFER DATA Register) causes a write to the RAM data buffer.

-Given the direction of data transfer from the above controls, all read operations are the same regardless of the requesting source and similarly, all write operations are the same.
-Both the Read and Write Operation commence when the correct address pointer (the Disk Address Pointer (Registers 57H-59H), or the Host Address Pointer (Registers 5AH-5CH)) is driven onto the buffer memory address bus.
+Given the direction of data transfer from the above controls, all read operations are the same, regardless of the requesting source; similarly, all write operations are the same.
+Both the read and write operation commence when the correct address pointer (the Disk Address Pointer (Registers 57H-59H), or the Host Address Pointer (Registers 5AH-5CH)) is driven onto the buffer memory address bus.

-In the case of a read to the RAM Data Buffer, the MEMORY OUPUT ENABLE Signal (MOE - Pin 15) is asserted low after the address is driven onto the address bus.
-This signal should be connected to the SRAM output enable(s) to ensure the highest throughput.
-Data must be provided from the SRAM shortly before the rising (trailing) edge of the MEMORY OUTPUT EN-ABLE Signal (MOE - Pin 15).
-The duration of the MEMORY OUTPUT ENABLE Signal (MOE - Pin 15) is a programmable parameter (refer to the section SRAM Signal Timing).
-The WRITE ENABLE Signal (WE - Pin 16) remains deasserted high throughout the entire SRAM Access.
+In the case of a read to the RAM data buffer.
+MEMORY CHIP ENABLE (MCE - pin 29), and the MEMORY OUPUT ENABLE signal (MOE ---pin 15) are asserted low after the address is driven onto the address bus.
+The MEMORY OUTPUT ENABLE signal should be connected to the SRAM output enable(s) to ensure the highest throughput.
+Data must be provided from the SRAM shortly before the rising (trailing) edge of the MEMORY OUTPUT ENABLE signal (MOE - pin 15).
+The duration of the MEMORY OUTPUT ENABLE signal (MOE - pin 15) is a programmable parameter (refer to the section SRAM Sianal Timing).
+The WRITE ENABLE signal (WE - pin 16) remains deasserted high throughout the entire SRAM access.

-In the case of a write to the RAM Data Buffer, the MEMORY OUTPUT ENABLE Signal (MOE ---Pin 15) and the WRITE ENABLE Signal (WE ---Pin 16) are concurrently asserted low after the address is driven onto the address bus.
-In order to ensure the highest throughput the MEMORY OUTPUT ENABLE Signal (MOE - Pin 15) should be connected to the SRAM Output enable(s) and the WRITE ENABLE Signal (WE - Pin 16) should be connected to the SRAM write enable or read/write control pin.
-Data is driven from the CL-SH350 to the RAM Data Buffer shortly after the address is driven.
-The MEMORY OUTPUT ENABLE Signal (MOE ---Pin 15) and the WRITE ENABLE Signal (WE - Pin 16) are deasserted high at the same time near the end of the cycle.
-The duration of the MEMORY OUTPUT ENABLE Signal (MOE ---Pin 15) and the WRITE ENABLE Signal (WE ----Pin 16) are a programmable parameter (refer to the following section SRAM Signal Timing).
+In the case of a write to the RAM data buffer, the MEMORY CHIP ENABLE signal (MCE - pin 29) and the WRITE ENABLE signal (WE - pin 16) are concurrently asserted low after the address is driven onto the address bus.
+Data is driven from the CL-SH351 to the RAM data buffer shortly after the address is driven.
+The MEMORY CHIP ENABLE signal (MCE - pin 29) and the WRITE ENABLE signal (WE - pin 16) are deasserted high at the same time near the end of the cycle.
+The duration of the MEMORY CHIP ENABLE signal (MCE - pin 29) and the WRITE ENABLE signal (WE - pin 16) are a programmable parameter (refer to the following section SRAM Signal Timing).